 On the bank of the Sylva river, within the boundaries of the town.
 One of the Russia’s biggest carst caves (length of the explored part over 5 km) and the only one in Russia equipped for visits of the unprepared tourists (concrete paths, electrical lamps).
 During thousands of years underground were dissolving the soft rocks - gypsum, limestone and anhydrite - and formed a system of spacious underground halls, filled with picturesque pieces of rocks.
 Many stones resemble shapes of animals so precisely, that one hardly believe in their natural origin.
 Numerous ice columns make the cave extremely beautiful, as well as shining ice crystals, which cover the walls and the ceilings of several grottos.
 Some of the grottos hide underground lakes.
 The cave is the most popular tourist sight in the Urals.

-183 km including 11 km of earth road (4 hrs by car).
+183 km including 11 km of unsurfaced road (4 hrs by car).
 93 km from the town of Kungur.
 The world-known zone of UFO-activity is situated in the neighbourhood, on the bank of the Usva.
 The place of the pilgrimages of UFOlogists from Russia and the other countries of the ex-USSR.
 Supposed area of the UFO landing and of the contacts with ET visitors.
-Rafting.

 Khokhlovka village, open air architectural and ethnographical museum.
 40 km (50 min by car).
 Examples of the traditional wooden architecture of the Russians and other local peoples of the 17th -19th cc are collected in the open air on the bank of the Kama river.
 Festivals of traditional art, historical and ethnographical exhibitions take place there.
 Visit to the museum may be combined with boating or yachting in summer or with ski walk in winter.